Srijani-Chakroborty/Srijani-Chakroborty/README.md

 ### Hola, I'm Srijani👋

 - 🔭 I’m currently working as a Full Stack Developer.
-- 🌱 I’m currently learning Angular, React and Node.js.
+- 🌱 I’m currently learning Java, Angular, React and Node.js.
 - 💬 Ask me about web development and any tech related stuffs.
 - 📫 How to reach me:<br/>
  [LinkedIn](https://www.linkedin.com/in/srijani-chakraborty-a0b42b1a0)<br/>